merimas01/Hangman_game/README.md

-List of functionalities:
+The game has the following list of functionalities:
-- levels
+- chosing a level (easy, medium, advanced)
 - info section about game
 - dark/light mode
 - help for users (helper letter)
 - info about current score
 - word numbering such as 3/20 (user is currently at third word out of a total of 20)
 - scoring after each guessed word